Do you have a good credit score?

 If yes, you can get a credit card with a suitable interest rate!
 But the irony is, having a good credit score does not necessarily mean your credit card application will be approved!

-Because credit score is not the only factor to decide whether or not you’ll qualify for a credit card!
+Because a credit score is not the only factor to decide whether or not you’ll qualify for a credit card!
 Several factors can lead to denial of your credit card application!
 Creditors will hardly tell on your face that your credit card application is denied.
 Rather, they will send you an adverse action letter within 7 to 10 business days of your application.

-You might be thinking that you have a good credit, but why do you keep getting denied?
+You might be thinking that you have good credit, but why do you keep getting denied?
 Have you ever thought about the possible reasons?